-There is consistent empirical evidence to support the case for board ethnic diversity as a crucial factor in whether organization leaders successfully overcome external challenges.
+There is compelling empirical evidence to support the case that board ethnic diversity is a crucial factor in whether organizations successfully overcome external challenges.
 In 2015 McKinsey & Company found that corporate boards with greater ethnic and racial diversity led their firms more effectively through the Great Recession.
-Their key finding was remarkable: “Companies in the top quartile of racial/ethnic diversity were 35 percent more likely to have financial returns above their national industry median.”
+Their key finding was remarkable: Companies in the top quartile of racial/ethnic diversity were 35 percent more likely to have financial returns above their national industry median.

 Yes.
-Pathways to LEAD is a fee-based service that deploys state-of-the-art executive recruiting techniques to find outstanding Latino professionals that want to serve as nonprofit governing board members.
-Candidates apply directly, are nominated by third-parties, or are identified through vigorous direct referral source outreach.
+Pathways to LEAD is a curated, fee-based service that deploys state-of-the-art executive recruiting techniques to find outstanding Latino professionals that want to serve as nonprofit governing board members.
+Candidates either apply directly, are nominated by third-parties, or are identified through vigorous direct referral source outreach.
 Latinos LEAD taps into its robust database of candidate profiles to begin the search and follows up referral source leads to find strong candidates for your board.
 In collaboration with your nomination or executive committee, Latinos LEAD screens and interviews promising candidates, facilitates the nominating process, and can even help with background investigations.
 Fees are variable based on your organization's financial scale, operating scope, and the number of board member seats to be filled.

 If you have already an account and are having trouble logging in/gaining access to your account, email email@example.com

 No. We protect the privacy of the Latino professionals who want to serve as nonprofit governing board members.
-Latinos LEAD conducts a preliminary review of the qualifications of the candidates who express interest in a posted board opportunity, then sends the nonprofit organization a summarized slate of applicants.
+Latinos LEAD conducts a preliminary review of the qualifications of the candidates who express interest in a posted board opportunity, then provides the nonprofit organization a summarized slate of applicants.

 Absolutely!
 Please indicate the nature of the position in the title of the posted opportunity.
 We'll post the opportunity using the title you provide.
 If we have any questions, we'll contact you.

 Open your account.
 Click on "Update Profile" and make changes.
-Click on "Save Changes”
+Click on "Save Changes".

-If you forgot your password go to any LOBO login screen and click "Forgot Password."
+If you forgot your password go to any login screen and click "Forgot Password."
 Follow the instructions from there.

 For assistance with posting governing board opportunities or applying for an opportunity, contact firstname.lastname@example.org For technical assistance and general site feedback, send an e-mail to email@example.com